 IWA recognises the need to protect heritage structures on waterways which are currently not navigable.
-Where the navigation is under restoration, IWA will encourage the trust responsible to identify all its heritage assets at an early stage and ensure that means are put in place to conserve them until full restoration takes place.
+Where the navigation is under restoration, IWA will encourage the organisation responsible to identify all its heritage assets at an early stage and seek to conserve them until full restoration takes place.
 Where significant waterways structures are not part of a restoration scheme, IWA will consider other means of protecting them.

 Building works on heritage structures are covered under IWA Policy:

 ‘Standards for Construction, Restoration and Maintenance of Inland Waterways’ copied here for convenience –

 “8.
 Heritage Structures Wherever practical heritage structures should be restored with similar materials and building methods as originally constructed, as long as it can meet the current needs for the use of the structure.
 Lock gates and lock gear should also be restored using designs that were contemporary with the waterway’s construction or were known to have been used at some time during the life of the waterway.
 However, the heritage value and appropriateness of restoring to the original design should be assessed on a case-by-case basis.”

 If a building is considered by the Secretary of State (for Culture, Media and Sport) to be of special architectural or historic interest it will be included in a list of such buildings.